juancarlospaco/gothon/README.md

 Python 3 modules written on pure Go.
 No CFFI, no CTypes, no CGo, no PyBindGen, just import `*.go` files from Python.

-Open Repo access to anyone who want to contribute, just contact me.
+Open Repo access to anyone who want to contribute, just contact me. **This is a Work In Progress.**

 # Why